 Other special programming during the year for grade-schoolers included our annual Edith Abbott birthday tea, school break programming, literacy days and other activities.
-We also expanded to two 6-week sessions of our bilingual Prime Time
+We also expanded to two 6-week sessions of our bilingual Prime Time of this increasingly diverse community.

-Family Reading Time.
-Such programming ensures that our library continues to develop its services to meet the needs
+Family Reading

+Time.
+Such

+programming

+ensures that

+our library

+continues to

+develop its

+services to

+meet the needs